Mykonos / Μύκονος

 From late spring through mid-September, the sun sets to the northwest.
 This puts the point at which it sets toward the coast of the nearby island of Tinos.

-Mykonos was first inhabited in the Neolithic era.
+Mykonos was first inhabited during the Neolithic era.
 Recent investigations have found remnants of settlement at Ftelia beach going back to 3000 BC.

 The Ionians settled in Mykonos in the early 11th Century BCE.